Community Centre Strategy 2016- 2020

-The Head of Community Services submitted a report which presented the draft Community Centres Strategy for discussion and amendment prior to a period of public consultation.
+The Head of Community Services submitted a report which requested the approval of the Community Centres Strategy which had been updated following consultation.

 Report author: Ian Brooke

-- Community Centre Strategy CEB report pre consultation PDF 107 KB View as DOC (1) 194 KB
+- Report_ Community Centres Strategy PDF 107 KB View as DOCX (1) 174 KB